Am11n/hirepath/app/README.md

 - `pnpm run preview` — preview the built app locally

 ### Troubleshooting
+- “Failed to locate package.json”: Ensure Vercel Root Directory is set to `app/`.
-- Images not showing: ensure assets exist under `app/public/...` and paths in code begin with `/`.
+- Images not showing: place assets under `app/public/...` and reference with `/...` paths.
-- Video not playing: verify `app/public/videos/hero.mp4` exists and that the browser supports MP4 (H.264/AAC).
+- Video not playing: verify `app/public/videos/hero.mp4` exists and browser supports MP4 (H.264/AAC).
-- Styles not applied: ensure styled-components is installed and components are imported correctly.
+- SPA routing: if direct links to routes 404, add the optional `vercel.json` rewrite above.

 ### Development Guidelines
 - Keep components small and focused; extract UI into reusable pieces when they exceed ~150 lines.